PayPal Pay in 3 now available.

 Does my domestic heating oil tank need cleaning?

 The simple answer is yes, your oil storage tank should be cleaned.
 Over time, oil sludge can form at the bottom of your tank.
-This thick substance can contain rust, debris and dirt, all of which can impact your heating system.
+This thick substance can contain rust, debris, and dirt, all of which can impact your heating system.
 We recommend hiring a licensed individual to clean your tank every few years, as this will ensure your oil boiler is working at its maximum efficiency.

 Can home heating oil freeze?